bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 The reset switch (next to the Right Shift key) uses a 5mm tall 6x6mm SPST NO through-hole tact switch.
 This is widely available from several vendors - I have used Wealth Metal [TC-0103](https://www.taydaelectronics.com/tact-switch-6x6mm-5mm-through-hole-spst-no.html), but TE 1825910-6, E-switch TL1105AF100Q, Omron B3F-1022, C&K PTS645SK50-2 LFS and numerous other parts should work (though it has not been tested).

-This is soldered onto the top side of the PCB, and is accessible through the plate when the Right Shift keycap is removed.
+This is soldered onto the top side of the PCB next toe the Right Shift key, and is accessible through the plate when the Right Shift keycap is removed.

 ### Encoder
 The encoder used is [Alps EC11E18244A5](https://octopart.com/ec11e18244a5-alps-757484?r=sp), the same one used on the Satisfaction75.
 Other EC11-style encoders may work, but may need changes to various QMK parameters (ENCODER_RESOLUTION in config.h, and possibly reversing ENCODERS_PAD_A and ENCODERS_PAD_B) to work correctly.